0xKernelPanic/rm-fr-notes/02_Security_Notes/Red_Team/Reconnaissance/Active/FTP.md

 ## Dangerous Settings

-There are many different security-related settings we can make on each FTP server.
-These can have various purposes, such as testing connections through the firewalls, testing routes, and authentication mechanisms.
-One of these authentication mechanisms is the `anonymous` user.
-This is often used to allow everyone on the internal network to share files and data without accessing each other's computers.
-With vsFTPd, the [optional settings](http://vsftpd.beasts.org/vsftpd_conf.html) that can be added to the configuration file for the anonymous login look like this

 | **Setting**                    | **Description**                                                                     |
 | ------------------------------ | ----------------------------------------------------------------------------------- |
 | `anonymous_enable=YES`         | Allowing anonymous login?                                                           |